 The length of time it takes an ankle fracture recovery depends upon several factors, including the extent of the break and whether or not it required surgery.
 Complicated fractures require additional recovery and healing time.

-While each individual case is different, in general, it can take four to eight weeks for your ankle fracture to heal.
+While each individual case is different, in general, it can take 4 to 8 weeks for your ankle fracture to heal.
 If you had to have surgery, it could take up to several months.

 How Do You Know If Your Ankle Is Broken or Sprained?